Mad-ness/howto-pages/FreeBSD_11_unattended_PXE_installation.md

 # Unattended PXE Installation of FreeBSD 11
-The guide describes what and how to configure in order to get the FreeBSD 11 OS installed over PXE via syslinux.
+The guide describes what and how to configure in order to get the FreeBSD 11 OS installed over PXE.

 ## Prerequisites